fullmetalbrackets/blog/src/content/blog/setup-apt-cacher-ng-to-cache-packages-homelab.md

 ---
 title: "Setup Apt-Cacher NG as a caching proxy server in your homelab and configure your other Linux hosts to use it"
 description: "If your homelab has more than a few servers or VMs running Debian-based distributions, it makes sense to set up a package caching proxy on one of your servers.
-This guide will show how to set that up and how to use Ansible to automate configuring your other Linux hosts."
+This guide will show how to set that up, configure your other Linux hosts, and optionally how to use Ansible to automate configuring those other hosts."
 pubDate: 2025-03-03
 tags:
   - self-hosting